 Our aim is to provide a secure environment, within which our pupils can grow in confidence as they progress from their early school years in the Lower Primary to the challenges of the Upper Primary, where they begin to prepare for the transition to the Senior School.

 Our approach to teaching in the Junior School is based on the philosophy that learning should be enjoyable, as happy and motivated children are more receptive to new ideas and knowledge.
-Our curriculum is based on the national guidelines and enriched with carefully selected resources, the thoughtful use of technology and innovative teaching in and out of the classroom.
+Our curriculum is based on national guidelines and enriched with carefully selected resources, the thoughtful use of technology and innovative teaching in and out of the classroom.

 No matter at what age and stage, homework is an integral part of the learning process.
 Tasks are given out on a regular basis, and the amount of homework increases gradually from P1 to P7.
 Homework reinforces the work done in the classroom and establishes good work and study habits.
 It also provides a useful link between home and school.

 In all subjects children are encouraged to research and develop their studies through the use of our Lower and Upper Primary Libraries, which are bright, well-stocked multimedia resource areas.
 All classes are timetabled to use the Library, and at Upper Primary level a library assistant is available to assist all pupils.
 There is an extensive stock of fiction and non-fiction books, reflecting a wide range of reading abilities and interests.
-Many are available on audio and video tape, to assist in the development of literacy skills.
+Many are available on audio and DVD, to assist in the development of literacy skills.

 The Junior School is committed to extending opportunities for learning in a variety of contexts.
 To this end, new avenues of interest are developed within the Junior School, and our strong links with the local community allow our children to access professional expertise.